boundlessgeo/geodroid-server/docs/source/working-with-data.rst

 Data Endpoint
 -------------

-The `data service`_ can be used to validate the server data configuration.
+The :doc:`data-service` can be used to validate the server data configuration.
 With the server running visit the url ``http://localhost:8000/data``.